colesegura/HorizonFrame2/HorizonFrame2/Documentation/StateOfProject.md

 - **Feature-Complete:** All core features (onboarding, alignment flow, goal management, progress tracking, awards, settings) are implemented and polished.
 - **UI Consistency:** Dark minimalist theme, unified timer animations, immersive flow with hidden tab bar.
+- **Progress Page Redesign:** Completed comprehensive redesign with goal cards, statistics dashboard, milestones section, and calendar heatmap for a more emotionally engaging experience.
+- **Goal Visualization Enhancement:** Updated prompt to encourage users to add detailed descriptions of their future state after achieving goals.
+Dropdown UI for editing these details is planned.
 - **App Store Readiness:** Prepared for submission with screenshots, promotional text, and build upload guidance provided.
 TestFlight setup instructions are ready for beta testing.

 ### Guidance for New Developer Onboarding